ebier92/oraclemanager/README.md

 # Introduction

 `oraclemanager` is a wrapper around [python-oracledb](https://oracle.github.io/python-oracledb/) designed to simplify repetitive database actions.
 It deliberately omits much of the advanced functionality of the core library in favor of a stripped down API focused on connecting, querying, commiting changes, and performing basic result transformations.

-`oraclemanager` is ideal for applications that involve a high volume of reptitive and basic database actions.
+`oraclemanager` is ideal for applications that involve a high volume of repetitive and basic database actions.
 If your applications require multiple concurrent database connections, advanced scripting/querying, or high efficiency, consider using the `python-oracledb` library and API directly.

 # Installation